Welcome to our Ask Beautyeditor column, where our experts answer your hair, skin and makeup questions. To request skincare advice:

 Please note: All photos will be published.

 Q: How do I get rid of my oily face?
 No matter which products I use in the morning, my forehead and chin are a grease slick within a few hours. — Sandra

-Sure, the dewy look may be on trend right now, and oily skin also comes with the consolation prize of getting fewer wrinkles later on in life.
-But those are hardly assuring when you're dealing with makeup melting off and bangs clumping together.
+A: Sandra, I feel you.
+The dewy look may be on trend right now, and oily skin does have the consolation prize of getting fewer wrinkles later on in life.
+But those are hardly reassuring when you're dealing with makeup melting off and bangs clumping together.

 So here's what I suggest for oily skin, both topically and internally:

-1. Lighten Up Your Moisturizer
+2. Lighten Up Your Moisturizer

+Light, hydrating serums and face mists are perfect for you.
 The product I recommend time and time again as a light-as-air moisturizer is Consonant HydrExtreme, a clear liquid serum containing just two ingredients: vegetable glycerine and Cassia angustifolia seed extract.

 3. Try Jojoba Oil

 If you're looking for a natural topical remedy to control oil, then consider jojoba oil.
 Yes, an oil.
 On oily skin.